 Dimensions: 11.7 x 7.2 x 4.6 inches

-Best use: These versatile boots are suitable for hiking in all types of conditions and terrain
+Best use: Hiking in all types of conditions and terrain

 - Breathable lining